koushik-ms/sw-craft/tdd-samples/callback-infra/README.md

 After pressing the *Generate*  button, you can open the Visual Studio *.sln file generated in the build directory you have previously selected.

+# Repo layout
+Following is the proposed package layout. acc - contains acceptance tests.
+Each cpp file is an individual test which is fully self-contained (and compiled and executed independently). include - contains public header files. acceptance tests depend on this. src - contains the solution (production code) watch.sh - contains a wrapper script that can be used for rapid test execution feedback during development.
+            It watches the source-tree and runs the test targets whenever any file is saved (even README.md).